AbdallahHossam0/The-Smart-Types-Container-C-Project/README.md

 ### 4. Utilized Modern C++ features
 - Smart pointers, Iterators, concepts, and Operator Overloading

+### 5. Compatible with STL algorithms
+- Ypu can apply the STL algorithms and ranges algorithms on it

 ## Usage

 ### Initializing a BoxContainer